Antonio López de Santa Anna

-Antonio de Padua María Severino López de Santa Anna y Pérez de Lebrón (21 February 1794 – 21 June 1876), often known as Santa Anna, was a Mexican general, politician, and caudillo who served as the 8th president of Mexico on multiple occasions between 1833 and 1855.
-He also served as vice president of Mexico from 1837 to 1839.
-He was a controversial and pivotal figure in Mexican politics during the 19th century, to the point that he has been called an "uncrowned monarch", and historians often refer to the three decades after Mexican independence as the "Age of Santa Anna".
+Antonio de Padua María Severino López de Santa Anna y Pérez de Lebrón (21 February 1794 – 21 June 1876), often known as Santa Anna, was a Mexican general, politician, and caudillo who served as the eighth president of Mexico on multiple occasions between 1833 and 1855.
+A controversial and pivotal figure in Mexican politics during the 19th century, he has been called an "uncrowned monarch" by some historians who refer to the 30 years after Mexico's independence as the "Age of Santa Anna."
+Santa Anna is often remembered in Mexico as a vendepatria due to the loss of Mexican territory to the United States during his rule.

-Santa Anna was in charge of the garrison at Veracruz at the time Mexico won independence in 1821.
-He would go on to play a notable role in the fall of the First Mexican Empire, the fall of the First Mexican Republic, the promulgation of the Constitution of 1835, the establishment of the Centralist Republic of Mexico, the Texas Revolution, the Pastry War, the promulgation of the Constitution of 1843, and the Mexican–American War.
-He became well known in the United States due to his role in the Texas Revolution and in the Mexican–American War.
+During the Mexican War of Independence (1810-1821), Santa Anna fought as a royalist officer for over a decade before switching sides to join the insurgency in 1821.
+He then led a garrison in Veracruz until the final insurgent victory on September 27, 1821.
+He played a major role in the rise and fall of both the First Mexican Empire and the First Mexican Republic.
+His long career spanned the Texas Revolution, Pastry War, and the Mexican–American War, as well as the creation of the Centralist Republic of Mexico through the Siete Leyes in 1835 and later, the Bases Orgánicas, which came into effect in 1843.

-Throughout his political career, Santa Anna was known for switching sides in the recurring conflict between the Liberal Party and the Conservative Party.
-He managed to play a prominent role in both discarding the liberal Constitution of 1824 in 1835 and in restoring it in 1847.
-He came to power as a liberal twice in 1832 and in 1847 respectively, both times sharing power with the liberal statesman Valentín Gómez Farías, and both times Santa Anna overthrew Gómez Farías after switching sides to the conservatives.
-Santa Anna was also known for his ostentatious and dictatorial style of rule, making use of the military to dissolve Congress multiple times and referring to himself by the honorific title of His Most Serene Highness.
+Throughout his career, Santa Anna frequently switched sides, a pattern that began in the War of Independence and continuously in political conflicts between liberal and conservative factions within Mexico's government.
+He was instrumental in discarding the liberal Constitution of 1824 in 1835, and in restoring it in 1847.
+Santa Anna was elected President as a liberal in 1833 and again in 1847, sharing power with the liberal Vice President, Valentín Gómez Farías.
+In both instances, once in power, Santa Anna switched sides in favor of conservatives and overthrew Farías.
+Santa Anna was known for his ostentatious and dictatorial style of rule and use of the military to dissolve Mexico's Congress on several occasions.
+Later in his career, he referred to himself by the honorific title, His Most Serene Highness.

-His intermittent periods of rule, which lasted from 1832 to 1853, witnessed the loss of Texas, a series of military failures during the Mexican–American War, and the ensuing Mexican Cession.
-His leadership in the war and his willingness to fight to the bitter end prolonged that conflict: "more than any other single person it was Santa Anna who denied Polk's dream of a short war."
-Even after the war was over, Santa Anna continued to cede national territory to the Americans through the Gadsden Purchase in 1853.
+Santa Anna's intermittent periods of rule lasted from 1832 to 1855 in which Mexico experienced the loss of Texas, a series of military conflicts during the Mexican–American War, and the Mexican Cession.
+Santa Anna's leadership during the Mexican-American war and his willingness to fight to the bitter end, prolonged the conflict with historians noting that "more than any other single person it was Santa Anna who denied Polk's dream of a short war."
+Six years after the war ended, Santa Anna ceded Mexican territory to the United States through the Gadsden Purchase in 1854.
+In 1855 while serving as President of Mexico, Santa Anna, removed from office by the Plan of Ayutla, went into exile.
+In 1874, an elderly Santa Anna was allowed to return to Mexico by then President Sebastián Lerdo de Tejada.
+In 1876, Santa Anna died in Mexico City.

-After he was overthrown and exiled in 1855 through the liberal Plan of Ayutla, Santa Anna began to fade into the background in Mexican politics even as the nation entered the decisive period of the Reform War, the Second French Intervention in Mexico, and the establishment of the Second Mexican Empire.
-An elderly Santa Anna was allowed to return to the nation by President Sebastián Lerdo de Tejada in 1874, and he died in relative obscurity in 1876.